invinciblescriptz/invincible-private-killing/README.md

     end
 end)

+-- Add options to dropdown
--- Agregar opciones al dropdown for _, option in ipairs(timeOptions) do
+for _, option in ipairs(timeOptions) do
     timeDropdown:Add(option)
 end